joshtynjala/actionscript-3.0-developers-guide/display/working-with-movie-clips/controlling-movie-clip-playback.md

 The Scene class has several properties that give information about a scene.
 The `labels` property returns an array of FrameLabel objects representing the frame labels in that scene.
-The `name` property returns the scene’s name as a string.
+The `name` property returns the scene's name as a string.
 The `numFrames` property returns an int representing the total number of frames in the scene.